Robert Irwin Celebrates 17th B-Day With an Emotional Video of His Dad

 Robert also got some love from his older sister, Bindi, who shared a pair of snapshots from her wedding to Chandler Powell back in March, at which Robert walked her down the aisle.

 "Happy Birthday to my amazing brother!
-Your kind heart and fantastic sense of humour makes my every day.
-Our baby girl is going to love her ‘funcle’ (fun uncle) so very much," wrote Irwin, who is pregnant with her and Chandler's first child.
+Your kind heart and fantastic sense of humor makes my every day.
+Our baby girl is going to love her ‘funcle’ (fun uncle) so very much," wrote Bindi, who is pregnant with her and Chandler's first child.
 "You’re one of the brightest lights the world has ever seen.
 I’ll always be here for you.
 Love you!"

-Check out the video below to hear more about Robert's work as a wildlife conservationist and how he's always worked to honor his father's important legacy.
+Check out the video below to hear more about Robert's work as a wildlife conservationist and how he's always seeking to honor his father's important legacy.

 RELATED CONTENT: